sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 ...
 {{< /code >}}

-Now that you've created an archive, you need to generate a SHA512 sum for it (this is required for the asset to work):
+Now that you've created an archive, you need to generate a SHA512 sum for it (this is required for the dynamic runtime asset to work):

 {{< code bash >}}
 sha512sum sensu-go-hello-world-0.0.1.tar.gz | tee sha512sum.txt
 dbfd4a714c0c51c57f77daeb62f4a21141665ae71440951399be2d899bf44b3634dad2e6f2516fff1ef4b154c198b9c7cdfe1e8867788c820db7bb5bcad83827 sensu-go-hello-world-0.0.1.tar.gz
 {{< /code >}}

-From here, you can host your asset wherever you’d like.
+From here, you can host your dynamic runtime asset wherever you’d like.
 To make the asset available via [Bonsai][16], you’ll need to host it on Github.
 Learn more in [The “Hello World” of Sensu Assets][18] on Discourse.

-To host your asset on a different platform like Gitlab or Bitbucket, upload your asset there.
+To host your dynamic runtime asset on a different platform like Gitlab or Bitbucket, upload your asset there.
 You can also use Artifactory or even Apache or Nginx to serve your asset.
-All that’s required for your asset to work is the URL to the asset and the SHA512 sum for the asset to be downloaded.
+All that’s required for your dynamic runtime asset to work is the URL to the asset and the SHA512 sum for the asset to be downloaded.

 ## Asset specification